sequana/sequana/README.rst

 Contributors
 ============

-Maintaining BioServices would not have been possible without users and contributors.
+Maintaining Sequana would not have been possible without users and contributors.
 Each contribution has been an encouragement to pursue this project.
 Thanks to all:

 .. image:: https://contrib.rocks/image?repo=sequana/sequana